Posted: October 18

 Kyotango’s Kumihama Oysters

 In early spring, usually about March or April, the young oysters are suspended from rafts on long ropes into the water.
-There they eat the natural plant based plankton in the area.
+From there they can eat the abundantly available natural plankton in the area.

 The oyster farmers have a challenging job.
 They need to maximise the quality and freshness of the oysters.
 To do this they match the growth of the young oysters with the temperature of the water.
 They can do this by adjusting how deep the oysters are in the water.